himanshuvnm/GIFT_KASTL_POSTER/README.md

 # Poster: Graph Foundation Models for Fracture Network Learning

-This repository contains a public research poster on graph foundation models for scientific machine learning, with a focus on fracture network representation learning and the GIFT-KASTL framework.
+This repository contains a public research poster on graph foundation models for scientific machine learning, with a focus on fracture network representation learning and the GIFT-KASTL (*Graph-In-Fracture-Transformer Kolmogorov-Arnold Superposition Theorem Layer*) framework.

 ## Overview